arvindr21/diskDB/README.md

     * Connect to a Folder
     * Access a Collection/File
     * Create Read Update Delete on JSON object
-    * minor fixes and tests
+    * Minor fixes and tests

 ## License
 Copyright (c) 2014 Arvind Ravulavaru.
 Licensed under the MIT license.